-Wendy Roberts started painting under the guidance of her father from the moment she was old enough to hold a paintbrush.
-As the daughter of quadriplegic artist Wendell Johnson, she watched her father work on a daily basis, learning not only the root skills of oil painting, but experiencing his perseverance through adversity.
-Applying these skills, and growing under the mentorship of many talented art teachers and professors, she earned a BA in Fine Arts.
-Shortly after college, she married Jeremy Roberts and began her married life by moving eight times in ten years through six states including Utah, Colorado, Wisconsin, Massachusetts, and Texas before finally settling in Hawaii on the island of Oahu in 2010.
-She lives with her family near the beautiful Ko’olau mountains.
+Aloha!
+I am Wendy Roberts, an Oahu-based artist.
+I started painting under the guidance of my father from the moment I was old enough to hold a paintbrush.
+My Dad, quadriplegic artist Wendell Johnson, was my first teacher, not only demonstrating the root skills of oil painting, but displaying incredible perseverance through adversity.
+Applying these skills, and growing under the mentorship of many talented art teachers and professors, I earned a BA in Fine Arts.
+Shortly after college, I married Jeremy Roberts and began my married life by moving eight times in ten years through six states including Utah, Colorado, Wisconsin, Massachusetts, and Texas before finally settling in Hawaii on the island of Oahu in 2010.
+My family lives in the shadow of the beautiful Ko’olau mountains.

-Among the beauty of the lush forests, sheer mountains, and gorgeous beaches of the windward side, Wendy has found a deep sense of peace and inspiration.
-Her connection to the land, the ocean, and their natural inhabitants motivates her to capture and share the beauty.
-She hopes it will inspire love and care for nature, particularly endangered plants and birds, and the preservation of green spaces.
+Among the beauty of the lush forests, sheer mountains, and gorgeous beaches of the windward side, I have found a deep sense of peace and inspiration.
+My connection to the land, the ocean, and their natural inhabitants motivates me to capture and share the beauty.
+I hope it will inspire love and care for nature in those who view my work.
+Particularly I would love to help protect endangered plants and birds, sea life, and aid in the preservation of green spaces.

-In each painting, she balances realism and painterly qualities to suit each image.

-In her own work, Wendy takes inspiration from the amazing artists of the past.
-From a young age, she was always surrounded by books about Art History, further nurtured by the various classes on art history and technique in college.
-She loves the Old Italian masters with their exquisite gold leafing and smooth paint, but the Victorian era with its wider subject range and painterly approach to realism with accomplished groups such as the PreRaphaelites, the Skagensmalerne, and other painters from around 1850 to the early 1900s most captures her admiration.
-Some of her favorite painters include John Singer Sargent, Joaquín Sorolla y Bastida, John William Waterhouse, Claude Monet, Frederick Waugh, Peder Severin Krøyer, and Frederick Edwin Church, all of whom possess impeccable color sense and a painterly approach to realism.
-In her own work, she will often use metal leafing and direct painting together to create a blending of these favorite influences.
+In each painting, I balance realism and painterly qualities to suit each image, taking inspiration from the amazing artists of the past and deeply inspired by the skills of many of my colleagues.
+From a young age, I was always surrounded by books about Art History.
+I used to flip through them just as I would look at books by Dr. Seuss or Beatrix Potter.
+The only rule was to make sure I had clean hands so that I would not ruin the pages of the expensive glossy hardcover books.
+I was further nurtured by the various classes on art history and technique in college.
+I love the Old Italian masters with their exquisite gold leafing and smooth paint, but the Victorian era with its wider subject range and painterly approach to realism with accomplished groups such as the PreRaphaelites, the Skagensmalerne, and other painters from around 1850 to the early 1900s most capture my imagination.
+There really is something magical in paint that looks very real from a distance but still looks like paint, especially when viewed up close.
+Some of my favorite painters include John Singer Sargent, Joaquín Sorolla y Bastida, John William Waterhouse, Claude Monet, Frederick Waugh, Peder Severin Krøyer, and Frederick Edwin Church, all of whom possess impeccable color sense and a painterly approach to realism.
+In my own work, I will often combine metal leafing and direct painting together to create a blending of these favorite influences.

-Aside from painting and raising children, Wendy enjoys participating in community organizations.
-She is a current member and recent board member of both the Windward Artists Guild (2013 – 2019) and the Association of Hawaii Artists (2017 – 2019).
-She is also currently working with Downtown Art Center as a volunteer webmaster to help promote the arts throughout Oahu.
-Additionally, she recently served on the board for Kailua Historical Society (2016 – 2018).
+Aside from painting and raising my children, I enjoy participating in community organizations.
+I am a current member and board member of the Windward Artists Guild (2013 – 2022), served on the board for Association of Hawaii Artists (2017 – 2019), and helped with the launch of the Downtown Art Center as a volunteer webmaster throughout 2019 and 2020.
+Additionally, I served on the board for Kailua Historical Society (2016 – 2018), and I still assist with online tasks, booklet compilation and printing, and correspondence.
 Other favorite pursuits include hiking, dancing, and gardening.

 Oil Painters of America, Associate Member